anonymity848/Reverse-Regret-Query/Code/Exp2/Readme.txt

   make
   ```

-Step 3: run this project
+Step 3: Run this project
  ------------
  We have set some settings in config.txt
  You can build an index with setting "buildidx" in config.txt and run as: